Brewers place Peralta on IL, Hader on family emergency list - KESQ

 MILWAUKEE (AP) — The Milwaukee Brewers placed right-hander Freddy Peralta on the 15-day injured list with a right lat strain Monday and put closer Josh Hader on the family medical emergency list.

 Milwaukee filled their places on the roster by recalling right-handers Trevor Kelley and Miguel Sánchez from Triple-A Nashville.
-The moves come as the Brewers begin a season-high 11-game, 10-day road trip Sunday at San Diego.
+The moves come as the Brewers began a season-high 11-game, 10-day road trip at San Diego.

+Manager Craig Counsell said Hader will miss the entire three-game series at San Diego to be with his wife, who is expecting their first child.

+“Josh’s wife has had complications with her pregnancy and they’re at a stage where Josh did not feel comfortable leaving,” Counsell said before the series opener.

 Peralta left the Brewers’ 8-2 loss to the Washington Nationals on Sunday in the fourth inning with tightness in the upper area of his shoulder.
 Manager Craig Counsell said after Sunday’s game that Peralta would go on the injured list and undergo an MRI on Monday.